October 2020 – June 2021

 At the end of every month, each student’s Mammal Mapper data will be collated and a leaderboard will be updated showing summaries of the most submitted records and transects.

 Under normal circumstances, UMAC runs from January to June, but for UMAC 2021 we have decided to cover the academic year and run from the start of October 2020 to the end of June 2021.
 This gives students 9 months to record as much as possible and there will be three prize giveaways at the start of January, April and July.
 This means that students can sign up at any point if they miss the October start, and those who can’t participate for the full 9 months can still be in with a chance of winning a prize.
 Although please note that the July prizes will be overall winners taking into account the full 9 months of surveying.
 So the longer you participate for, the more likely you are to win!

-We’re delighted to be offering the overall winner of UMAC 2021 a ticket to the 2022 Mammal Society Spring Conference!
+We’re delighted to be offering the overall winner of UMAC 2021 a ticket to the 2022 Mammal Society Conference in January 2022!